 In the process of organizing professional development, the Bureau for Education Services and the Centre for Vocational Education prepare guidelines and propose priority fields of professional development.

 Programme authors are selected through a public call which is announced biennially.
 An author of a programme applying to the call can be a legal entity or a natural person, performing educational or scientific-research activities, a licensed higher education institution or a professional association of teachers.
-The evaluation and expert assessment of their programme is carried out by a committee established by the Bureau for Education Services and the Centre for Vocational Education.
+The evaluation and expert assessment of their programme is carried out by a committee established by the Bureau for Educational Services and the Centre for Vocational Education.

 Programmes that meet the required standards are proposed to the Ministry of Education, Science, Culture and Sports for accreditation, and afterwards published in the catalogues of the Bureau for Education Services and the Centre for Vocational Education.
 The Catalogue of professional development programmes of the Bureau for 2019/2020 and 2020/2021 school year offers 360 programmes, whereas the Catalogue of the Centre for Vocational Education offers 85 programmes.

 The Bureau for Education Services and the Centre for Vocational Education, as the institutions responsible for teacher training, implement training programmes by organizing professional development seminars in accordance with the national education policy, findings of external and internal evaluation of schools, as well as surveys of educational practice.
 The Bureau and the Centre can also organise a programme from the Catalogue, at the request of an educational institution or a teacher.
 Teachers apply for programmes by submitting their application to the Bureau or the Centre.